primiano/perfetto-docs/docs/concepts/config.md

   declares upfront what are the possible trigger names for the trace and what they will do.
 * Unprivileged entities (any random app process) can activate those triggers.
-  Unprivilege entities don't get a say on what the triggers will do, they only communicate that an event happened.
+  Unprivileged entities don't get a say on what the triggers will do, they only communicate that an event happened.

-Triggers can be signalled via the cmdline util
+Triggers can be signaled via the cmdline util

 ```bash
 /system/bin/trigger_perffetto "trigger_name"